-At Tibberton Community Primary School and Early Years, our curriculum is created around the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2012 framework (Revised 2017) in EYFS for our Reception and nursery classes.
+At Tibberton Community Primary School and Early Years, our curriculum is created around the September 2014 National Curriculum for Key Stages 1 & 2 and the Early Years 2020 framework in EYFS for our Reception and nursery classes.

 Aspire and Flourish